Fitting tolerances around window and door frames, trims, and sealants

 - Must not be detrimental to the performance of the junction e.g. create thermal bridging.

-- Must not impede the function or operation of the window or any attached fitments e.g. obstructing trickle vents, framing drainage outlet.
+- Must not impede the function or operation of the window or any attached fitments e.g. obstructing trickle vents, framing drainage holes.

 The inclusion of finishing trims should not be considered as a means to: